DeisgnwithLinjun/water-fact-cards-ui/README.md

 ---

-## 📬 Feedback & Updates

-This repo is part of a broader design system initiative for Save the Water™.
-Feel free to [open an issue](https://github.com/yourname/repo/issues) for suggestions or improvements.

----

-© 2025 Linjun Li | Save the Water™ – UX/UI Contribution

 ## 🌐 Tech/Platform Consideration

 This design is planned to be integrated into a **WordPress-based** site.
 Files and layout were organized for easy developer handoff and responsive implementation.